Canon 5D Mark III vs 7D

 - Easier fill-in: Has a small integrated flash to brighten shadows of backlit subjects.

 - More affordable: Was introduced into a lower priced category (51 percent cheaper at launch).

 - More heavily discounted: Has been around for much longer (launched in September 2009).

 Care should be taken when interpreting the review scores above, though.
-The assessments were made in relation to similar cameras of the same technological generation.
+The ratings were established in reference to similarly priced cameras that were available in the market at the time of the review.
 Hence, a score should always be seen in the context of the camera's market launch date and its price, and comparing ratings of very distinct cameras or ones that are far apart in terms of their release date have little meaning.
-Also, kindly note that some of the listed sites have over time developped their review approaches and their reporting style.
+It should also be noted that some of the review sites have over time altered the way they render their verdicts.

 Other camera comparisons

 Did this review help to inform your camera decision process?
 In case you are interested in seeing how other cameras pair up, just make your choice using the following search menu.
 Alternatively, you can follow any of the listed hyperlinks for comparisons that others found interesting.

 Specifications: Canon 5D Mark III vs Canon 7D